Adam Duvall: Cincinnati Reds (2015–2018)

-Atlanta Braves
+Atlanta Braves (2018–2020)

 On July 30, 2018, Duvall was traded to the Atlanta Braves in exchange for Lucas Sims, Matt Wisler, and Preston Tucker.
 Duvall struggled in 2018 with the Braves, batting .132 with no home runs or RBIs.
 In both Atlanta and Cincinnati, Duvall batted just .195 with 15 homers and 61 RBIs.

 In 2019, Duvall hit .267/.315/.567 with 10 home runs and 19 RBIs in 120 at bats in 41 games for Atlanta.

-Duvall and Marcell Ozuna became the first teammates in Major League Baseball history to hit three home runs in consecutive games, when Duvall did so against the Boston Red Sox on September 2, 2020.
+Duvall and Marcell Ozuna became the first teammates in MLB history to hit three home runs in consecutive games, when Duvall did so against the Boston Red Sox on September 2, 2020.
 Ozuna's equivalent feat the previous day was the first time a National League player had hit three home runs in a game at Fenway Park.
 On September 9, Duvall hit three home runs in a game for the second time, while facing the Miami Marlins.
 He became the first player in franchise history to have hit three home runs in a game twice.
 He drove in nine runs, on a two-run home run followed by a three-run home run, then a grand slam.
-In doing so, Duvall was the first player in Major League Baseball history to hit those home runs in such an order.
+In doing so, Duvall was the first player in MLB history to hit those home runs in such an order.

 In 2020 he batted .237/.301/.532 with 34 runs, 16 home runs (3rd in the NL), and 33 RBIs in 190 at bats, and was third in the NL in at bats per home run (11.9).
 On December 2, Duvall was nontendered by the Braves.

-Miami Marlins
+Miami Marlins (2021)

 On February 9, 2021, Duvall signed a one-year, $2 million contract with the Miami Marlins.

+On May 16 of the same year, he was responsible for securing the victory in the series finale facing the Dodgers, scoring three home runs for the team and hanging on with a score of 3–2.

+Duvall had 22 homers and 68 RBIs in 91 games with the team before the Atlanta Braves reacquired him.